gristlabs/grist-core/README.md

     - Can link data with custom widgets hosted externally.
   * [Many templates](https://templates.getgrist.com/) to get you started, from investment research to organizing treasure hunts.
   * Access control options.
-    - (You'll need SSO logins set up to make use of these options)
+    - (You'll need SSO logins set up to make use of these options; [grist-omnibus](https://github.com/gristlabs/grist-omnibus) has a prepackaged solution if configuring this feels daunting)
     - Share [individual documents](https://support.getgrist.com/sharing/), or workspaces, or [team sites](https://support.getgrist.com/team-sharing/).
     - Control access to [individual rows, columns, and tables](https://support.getgrist.com/access-rules/).
     - Control access based on cell values and user attributes.